Edward Wilson Landor: Arrival in Western Australia

-He was diagnosed with a terminal illness if he stayed in England, so he decided with his brothers to emigrate to Western Australia.

-Landor and his brothers Henry, a doctor, and George W Landor, arrived in the Colony of Western Australia on Advocate on 27 August 1841, together with their subsequent business partner Nathan Elias Knight.
+Landor later wrote of his romantic entanglement with his cousin Julia that "the agony of mind I suffered for years nearly killed me, and altho' I had a good career in England I gave up everything"; the state of serious illness in which he found himself led him to decide to emigrate with his brothers to Western Australia.
+Landor and his brothers Henry, a doctor, and George W. Landor, arrived in the Colony of Western Australia on Advocate on 27 August 1841, together with their subsequent business partner Nathan Elias Knight.

 The Landor brothers intended to build up a large flock of sheep over six or so years but discovered that squatting on Government land was not permitted, and so Henry and George farmed in partnership with Nathan Elias Knight, leasing Balladong Farm from Rivett Henry Bland "at a high rent", and "wasted capital upon objects that could never bring in a good return", while Edward remained in Perth and practised as a barrister.
-His brother George described him as the “richest” of the brothers, “never coming himself to look at his flock”.
+His brother George described him as the "richest" of the brothers, "never coming himself to look at his flock".

 While practising as a barrister, Landor himself was sued by Walter Andrews for "wilful destruction of complainant's poultry" who roamed onto Landor's yard, and successfully defended himself.